muratabur/muratabur.github.io/_drafts/thoughts-on-ux.md

 - FEEDBACK: Should be immediate, informative but not excessive.

 - CONCEPTUAL MODELS: conceptual model is an explanation, usually highly simplified, of how something works.
 It doesn’t have to be complete or even accurate as long as it is useful

+# DO NOT BLAME USERS FOR ERRORS
+- Do not show error messages
+- Do not impede work in progress, offer solutions to continue